-In this example, we look at ‘Light Bulbs-as-a-Service’ as 17% of all energy generated internationally is used for lighting, provided through a mix of different lighting technologies, the most recent of which is the Light Emitting Diode (LED).
-The Agency of Design² found a way to redesign the light bulb to recover as close to 100% the materials as possible for reprocessing.
+Did you know that lighting uses 17% of all energy generated?
+In this example, we look at ‘Light Bulbs-as-a-Service’ from The Agency of Design² who found a way to redesign the light bulb to recover as close to 100% of the materials as possible for reprocessing.

 When LED bulbs stop working they should be recycled to extract the valuable critical raw materials they are made from.
 Instead, bulbs end up in household bins.
 Even for the bulbs that do make it into the recycling system, our current recycling technology is not able to recover their critical materials.